Fertility Treatments

 How do embryologists monitor embryos/blastocysts?

 Every day the embryologists will look at the embryos to see how many of them have divided and assess their quality, and they will keep the patient informed with any developments that require patient input.
 When the embryos develop to the blastocyst stage, they use a 3-character grading system which focuses mainly on the Inner Cell Mass (ICM), the Trophectoderm (the outermost layer of cells) and the degree of expansion and size of the embryo.
-Under IVF culture conditions only about 60 to 70% of human embryos progress to the blastocyst stage after 5 days.
-Several eggs (oocytes) may have initially fertilised, but not all of them will progress to the four-cell stage on day two and to the eight-cell stage on day three in culture, and even fewer will develop into blastocysts.
+Under IVF culture conditions it is normal for fertilised eggs not to all progress to the blastocyst stage after 5 days.

 Why not culture embryos in the laboratory beyond 5 days?